Knee prosthesis: Are malalignments always fully corrected?

 • Measured Resection (Mechanical Alignment):

-→ Here, the knee joint is aligned so that the leg receives a straight axis , regardless of the original position.
+→ Here the knee joint is aligned so that the leg obtains a

 5. How does a knee prosthesis feel?

-Patients often report a significant reduction in pain and an improved quality of life after a total knee replacement.
-In the first few months, the implant may still feel foreign, but with targeted physiotherapy, a nearly normal range of motion can often be achieved.
+Patients often report a significant pain reduction and an improved quality of life after a knee replacement.
+In the first months the implant may still feel foreign, but with targeted physiotherapy lässt can often achieve a nearly normal mobility.

 Measured Resection: The traditional technique for knee replacement

-The Measured Resection technique is one of the oldest methods for implanting a knee prosthesis.
-Here, the knee is aligned so that a mechanically neutral axis is achieved, regardless of the patient's original anatomy.
+The Measured Resection-Technique is one of the oldest methods for implanting a knee prosthesis.
+In this case, the knee is aligned so that a mechanically neutral axis is achieved, independent of the patient’s original anatomy.

 Procedure